V0W4N/RollAnalyzer/README.md

 ## Step 4:
-Put those settings in, and play around with `Smoothness` to get the fade look like you want
+Put these settings in, and play around with `Smoothness` to get the fade look like you want it to

 ![image](https://github.com/V0W4N/RollAnalyzer/assets/59146442/0956cb4a-09c3-418c-85fa-3482098c01ce)